jpauwels/pizmidi/Release/midiChords/readme.txt

 The "Paste" button can also use any of these formats directly, if you copied them from a website or other source (so you don't have to paste them into the text box first).

+Each chord may contain notes for multiple channels.
+Right-clicking notes on the chord keyboard allows you to choose which channels each note is sent on.
+The channel slider above the Learn button lets you filter which input channel(s) are learned.
+This setting is also used for setting chord notes with left-click.

 Saved chord shape menu:
 The "Chords" menu is built from plain text files in the "chords" folder.